-A quiet neighborhood with a popular market street, beautiful sakura-lined cemetery and plenty of temples—it’s no surprise this part of town is becoming popular, but you might be surprised with just how lovely it is.
-Just a short walk from Ueno Park, the charm of the area is preserved by the tendency to re-purpose older buildings rather than rebuild, creating a contrast that remains somehow reassuring.
+Yanaka is a neighborhood that’s just begging to be explored.
+It’s a neighborhood rich in history and culture, that is in every Tokyo guidebook.
+There’s so much to see and do here.
+One of the most notable features of Yanaka is its temples and shrines.
+A quiet neighborhood with a popular market street, a beautiful sakura-lined cemetery, and plenty of temples.
+It’s no surprise this part of town is becoming popular, but you might be surprised by just how lovely it is.
+The charm of the area is preserved by the tendency to re-purpose older buildings rather than rebuild.
+It creates a contrast that remains somehow reassuring.
 You can sample the old-fashioned treats of Japan followed up with some modern takes on their specialties, all within meters of each other.

 Tennoji Temple et al

 You may notice from any map of Yanaka that there are A LOT of temples here.
 This can make a great rough plan for your strolling explorations.
 It also means you can go far without seeing a Buddha peeking out.
 Or a golden statue appearing around a corner, which definitely adds to the day.

 Tennoji is the most well-known, with a centuries-old sitting Buddha and a lovely small garden.
 It was founded in 1274 to house a Buddha carved by Nichiren, temporarily closed for heresy.
 The temple was reopened and later became the seat of the God of resources and bravery.
 It is also the only one of the Yanaka Seven Gods of Fortune Temples that are in Yanaka.

 Yanaka Cemetery is a historic graveyard located in the heart of the Yanaka neighborhood in Tokyo.
 It is the final resting place of many famous Japanese figures, including writers, artists, politicians, and scholars.